 - Address the memo specifically to an actor/organization chosen from the list above - 'Introduction' or 'Background' section briefly presenting the policy issue or policy problem.

 IMPORTANT NOTE: the policy issue or problem is NOT the policy.
 It is a problem that occurs in society in the real world for which a policy is created to solve or address. - Policy options section.
 Present 2 different policy options to address the policy issue or policy problem - Policy recommendation section.
 Discuss and elaborate on the recommended policy option.
-Present concepts and arguments for why or for what reasons this is the best policy option for dealing with the policy issue or solving the policy problem.
+Present academic concepts and arguments for why or for what reasons this is the best policy option for dealing with the policy issue or solving the policy problem.
+For example, what type of policy tool is it and what are the assumptions behind why it works?
+What target population does the policy address?
+What other theories help us understand why it would lead to the desired changes?
 Briefly compare and contrast with the non-recommended policy option with reasons why the recommended policy option is more superior or better.
-Also, address at least one weakness of the policy being recommended and if possible provide a solution for mitigating it.
+Also, address at least one weakness of the policy being recommended and if possible, provide a solution for mitigating it.
 This section is quite important, hence, put more effort into it.